 3. I Tried a New Skill

-I’ve had a book on origami on my bookshelf for a long time but had never actually used it.
-An exquisite art practised by people of all ages and backgrounds in the Far East, I’d read that it’s also used worldwide as an aid in children’s development and as a therapeutic tool.
+I’ve had a book on origami on my bookshelf for ages but never actually used it.
+An exquisite art practised by people of all ages and backgrounds in the Far East, I’d read that it’s also used worldwide as a therapeutic tool.

 I must admit that those ‘helpful’ arrows can be extremely frustrating at times and make me wonder if the Japanese tradition of transmitting the skill from parent to child is preferable to becoming frothy and frustrated over a how-to book.